sharon-hadar-leverate/2018-Data-Science-Bowl/progress_report/README.md

 <p align="center"><img width="600" height="300" src="https://github.com/sharon-hadar-leverate/2018-Data-Science-Bowl/blob/master/new_assets/UMAP_embedding_with_images_hist.png"></p>

-> (Figure 5: UMAP image histogram embedding with annotated images, each image is annotated to her 2d UMAP projection based on images histograms)
+> (Figure 5: umap image histogram embedding with annotated images, each image is annotated to her 2d umap projection based on images histograms)

 ![image_groups_by_hist](https://github.com/sharon-hadar-leverate/2018-Data-Science-Bowl/blob/master/new_assets/image_groups_by_hist3.png)
-> (Figure 6: Images histograms embedding groups, each column is a group (9), each shows 3 different sample in the group and the samples histograms)
+> (Figure 6: images histograms embedding groups, each column is a group (9), each shows 3 different sample in the group and the samples histograms)

 The clusters information: